htodorov0000/OnlineRetailer/README.md

 ![](./Screenshots/Screenshot9.png)

 This allows the admin to delete, promote and demote accounts from being admin.
 Every account with admin privileges is equal and has access to these options, allowing them to delete, promote or demote any other account.

+Finally, tests can be accessed by running the script within the “test” folder.
+This contains several unittests used to test key functionality of the application.